wwivbbs/docs/wwivnetlinux.md

 _**Gotchas**_

-**NOTE:** You should not need this section unless you ignored the warning about using lowercase filenames.
+**NOTE:** You should not need this section unless you ignored the warning about using lowercase filenames; in which case, shame on you.
+Go back and do it right.

 The Main issue is with filename mismatches.
 Sub files are in two places; the dat files are in ${WWIV_DIR}/data and the message contents are in ${WWIV_DIR}/msgs.
 Because of how PPP and DOSemu work, there is a conflict with the msgs/*dat files.
 You will need to create links between the files.
 You can get ahead of the issue by doing in the following:

 1. cd ${WWIV_DIR}/msgs